josudoncel/MeanFieldGameAnalysisSIRModelVaccinations/README.md

 ## References

 [1] Josu Doncel and Nicolas Gast and Bruno Gaujal, "Virus Propagation in a Large Population: Mean Field Equilibrium versus Social Optimum".
 10th International Conference on NETwork Games, COntrol and OPtimization (NETGCOOP).
 Cargèse, Corsica, France.
-March 2020.
+Sept 2021.

+[2] Josu Doncel and Nicolas Gast and Bruno Gaujal, "A Mean Field Game Analysis of SIR Dynamics with Vaccination".
+Submitted to Probability in the Engineering and Informational Sciences.